huangchaohung/Group-20/project_wiki.md

 ```
 Feature importances (sorted):
-AdSpend              0.741362
+AdSpend              0.740448
-Revenue              0.127274
+ConversionRate       0.120376
-ConversionRate       0.110763
+RevenueEarned        0.117896
-Income               0.008516
+Income               0.008714
-LoyaltyPoints        0.002780
+LoyaltyPoints        0.002882
-Age                  0.002495
+CLV                  0.002545
-CLV                  0.002034
+Age                  0.002309
-PreviousPurchases    0.001966
+EmailClicks          0.001793
-EmailClicks          0.001271
+PreviousPurchases    0.001578
-Conversion           0.000772
+Conversion           0.000747
-Gender               0.000462
+Gender               0.000464
-CampaignType         0.000306
+CampaignType         0.000247
 ```

-Campaign cost in this case is the greatest contributor to how effective our campaign is, followed by the revenue and conversion rate.
+Campaign cost in this case is the greatest contributor to how effective our campaign is, followed by conversion rate and revenue earned per customer.

 ## Model Training and Results

 Post Feature selection, we will begin training the model using linear regression, random forest and gradient boosting model for each of our 5 marketing strategies to predict the ROI and performance.
+We choose 6 of our top features that encompasses the necessary factors stated in the question.

 ### Linear Regression